Shy07/shy07.github.com/tour-de-memoire.md

 I came back our land again and again
 Waiting for the meeting unexpectedly
 But it be the cold rain again and again
-And I try to ask the god
+And I try to ask the god like a child
 Are you crying for me?
-Like a child

 No answer
 …
 Never answer